NEWS from the lighthouse 2015

 • tall lighthouse will be running a free open mic from the Poetry Cafe, Betterton Street, Covent Garden, London on the 2nd Monday of every month from March 2013.
-The first night is on the 11th March 2013, 7:30pm.
+The next night is 11 November 2013, 7:30pm, with sign up between 6:30pm and 7:15pm.
+Six minute spots are available.

-• Upcoming readings from tall lighthouse poets include Ben Parker at the
+• Previous readings from tall lighthouse poets include Ben Parker at the

 Dorchester on Thames Festival in May 2013 [click for details] and Aioffe Mannix reading excerpts from the work of Adrienne Rich at The Jewish Book Week on 2nd March 2013 [click for details].
 Their work is available from the publications section of the website or at the event itself.